 Gorillas: No more deliveries on Sunday

-The grocery delivery service Gorillas announced on Twitter that it was complying with the law and protecting its employees.
-Some customers reacted disappointed.
+The food delivery service Gorillas announced on Twitter that it was complying with the law and protecting its employees with this measure.
+Some customers reacted with disappointment.

-Sunday is mostly a day of rest for employees, according to the Working Hours Act.
-This also applies to the food delivery service Gorillas, which has now announced that it will no longer deliver on Sundays in the future.
-The Berlin-based start-up cites compliance with the law and the protection of its employees as its reasons on Twitter
+Sunday is usually a day off for employees, according to the Working Hours Act.
+This also applies to the food delivery service Gorillas, which has now announced that it will no longer deliver on Sundays in future.
+On Twitter, the Berlin start-up cites compliance with the law and the protection of its employees as its reasons for doing so.

-."The delivery of goods of daily use to end customers are not provided for in the catalogue of exceptions and are consequently not permitted," the Berlin Senate Department for Integration, Labour and Social Affairs told Gründerszene
+"The delivery of everyday goods to end customers is not included in the list of exceptions and is therefore not permitted," the Berlin Senate Department for Integration, Labor and Social Affairs told Gründerszene.

 Newsletter